Bianca-sa/Social-Tree/README.md

 # Social-Tree
 A profile page with access to the link's social and personal networks.
-Using HTML, CSS and JS.
+Using HTML end CSS.